5 Things No One Tells You About Being A Caregiver

 What?
 You want examples of the ways you make us miserable?
 Ok.

 1. Word problems.
 Word problems in first grade.
 Are you kidding me?
 My kid just started reading for real last week.
 When I say “for real” I mean he finally started looking at the words and sounding them out instead of making shit up and guessing.
 So guess who has been reading your word problems, First Grade Math?
 That’s right.
 Me.
 I thought I was done with school.
 I graduated college.
 I went to a real, accredited university.
 I wrote papers and everything.
 I thought I was smart.
 Sitting next to my kid and trying to explain your word problems has shown me that those four years of college were a HUGE waste of money.
 I’m a total dumb ass.
 Remember your word problem about the frogs on the lily pad and how it almost made me cry?
 “If ten frogs are on a lily pad and two jump off, seven frogs jump back on, three drown and twelve more jump on the lily pad, how many frogs in total are on the lily pad?”
-Too many fucking frogs.
+Too many frogs.
 I had a long day at work and now I have to help my kid calculate frogs?
 Thanks, First Grade Math.
 You suck.

 2. Does my kid really need to know that I’ve always been terrible at math?
 Does my kid really need to know that I still sometimes use my fingers to add the frogs and other shit you stick in your word problems?
 No. No he doesn’t.
 Thanks for exposing me for the dummy that I’ve always been.